Bates College: Sustainability

-In 2005, President Elaine Tuttle Hansen stated, "Bates will purchase its entire electricity supply from renewable energy sources in Maine" and secured a new contract, adding a premium of $76,000 to their energy supply.
 Bates College signed onto the American College and University President's Climate Commitment in 2007.
 In April 2008, the college completed its dining complex named "The Commons" at a cost of approximately $24 million.
 The complex is 60,000 square feet, certified LEED Silver, and features occupancy sensors, anti-HCFC refrigerants, natural ventilation, heat islands, and five separate dining areas with almost 70% of the walls being glass paneling.